wagaweb/waboot/README.md

 Waboot is based on the concept of **zones** and is built through **components**.

-Components are self-contained micro-plugins that implement specific feature (like: breadcrumbs, lazyloading, different types of headers and footers...).
+Components are self-contained micro-plugins that provide a specific feature (like: breadcrumbs, lazyloading, different types of headers and footers...).

 Zones are layout partials that, by default, are rendered blank (or not rendered at all) unless some component is attached to them.